5 reasons the tīeke should be your favourite bird

 1. They are the ultimate underdogs and comeback kids

 Tīeke are incredibly vulnerable to mammalian predators.
-By the early 1960s, South Island tīeke only survived on offshore islands after humans and introduced predators forced them off the mainland.
-When a boat accidentally brought ship rats to their island homes and threatened their existence, humans scrambled to rescue them.
+By the early 1960s, South Island tīeke only existed on offshore islands after being forced them off the mainland.
+When a boat accidentally brought ship rats to Big South Cape Island (off Stewart Island) and threatened their existence, humans scrambled to rescue them.

-The NZ Wildlife Service moved 36 birds from their rat-plagued islands to safety.
-The current population of more than 700 South Island tīeke are all descended from those 36 survivors.
+The NZ Wildlife Service moved 36 birds to nearby rat-free islands.
+The current population of 2,000 South Island tīeke are all descended from those 36 survivors.
 It is thought to be the first example worldwide of a bird species being saved from extinction by human intervention.

 North Island tīeke are faring better, living on islands but also in mainland fenced sanctuaries.